ldipotetjob/restfulinplay/README.md

 You can paste the \# example: in your **terminal** in case of **curl** o in your **browser** in case **http**

+And access to swagger link of our services: http://**localhost**:**9000**/apirest/assets/dist/index.html you can change dns name and port number in your application.conf for your specific environment.

 ### Testing ###